codefoco/Fantas.Home/index.md

 Overall, Fantas is a powerful tool for building 2D games and interactive experiences on mobile or Desktop.

-Fantas is cross platform and support Android, iOS/tvOS, macOS, Linux and Windows.
+Fantas is cross platform and supports Android, iOS/tvOS, macOS, Linux and Windows.

 Fantas can be used to develop games on any platform that supports .NET.

-The design and the architecture of Fantas were heavily influenced by other .NET libraries like WinForms and other gaming libraries like Cocos.
+The design and architecture of Fantas was heavily influenced by other .NET libraries like WinForms, MonoGame and gaming libraries like Cocos.

-Fantas is commercial product, in other to use read the end user license agreemen
+Fantas is a commercial product.
+If you want to use it, please read the end user license agreement.

 ## Quick Start:
 * [Windows](windows.md)